boldbi/samples/Scenario Based Samples/Save-and-SaveAs-Filter-View/README.md

 >**NOTE**: Please refer the [REST API](https://help.boldbi.com/server-api-reference/v4.0/api-reference/#operation/ItemViews_UpdateItemView) for know more details to update the filter view in the dashboard.

 ### Retrieve Dashboard Views
-  1. To open the `Views` panel with displaying the saved filter views, use the event [onViewSavedFilters]() in BoldBI.create() as follows.
+  1. To open the `Views` panel displaying the saved filter views, use the [onViewSavedFilters]() event in BoldBI create method as follows.

       ![on-view-saved-filters-event](https://github.com/boldbi/samples/assets/92368448/0685b1a2-fa8e-418f-8047-d766817a0579)

-  2. When the `View Saved Filters` option is clicked in the filter overview, the `onViewSavedFilters` event will be triggered, and opening the `views` panel with the list of saved filter views.
+  2. When the `View Saved Filters` option is clicked in the filter overview, the `onViewSavedFilters` event will be triggered, opening the `views` panel with the list of saved filter views.

       ![view-saved-filters-icon-click](https://github.com/boldbi/samples/assets/92368448/1c4ad35a-d428-40f7-9ac6-57817811a10d)